jarlehansen/springfox-loader/README.md

 )
 ```

-* Use __conventionMode__ to print better names on the swagger-ui page.
-It will alter the tags (the name of the groups).
+* Use __convention__ to print better names on the swagger-ui page.
+It will split the operation name by
-It will remove  _Controller_ at the end of the text if it is present.
-Additionally, it will split the operation name by
 replacing camelcase with space and uppercasing the word (for example the method `getCustomer()` will be displayed as `Get customer`).
 If the `@ApiOperation` annotation is present, these values will be used.
 * __swaggerUiBasePath__ customize the base path to swagger-ui.
 If the value is for example '/documentation', the path to swagger-ui will be '/documentation/swagger-ui.html'.